zongruxie4/component-library/README.md

 ## Summarizing results
 Summarizing results and hyperparameters of multiple experiments relies on a configuration file where the experiments and tasks are defined.
 This consists of:

-- `list_of_experiment_names`: list of MLFLOW experiment names which had been completed.
+- `list_of_experiment_names`: List of MLFLOW experiment names which had been completed.

-- `task_names`: list of tasks found in each experiment in `list_of_experiment_names`.
+- `task_names`: List of tasks found in each experiment in `list_of_experiment_names`.

-- `run_repetitions`: number of repetitions to be expected for each experiment.
+- `run_repetitions`: Number of repetitions to be expected for each experiment.
 This should be the same as the value used in in each experiment config file during optimization.

 - `storage_uri`: Location to use for mlflow storage for the hyperparameter optimization (hpo) stage.
 This should be the same value used as `storage_uri` in each experiment config file during optimization (see above).

+- `task_metrics`: List of metrics that were reported for each each task, e.g. `val/Multiclass_Jaccard_Index`

+See `configs/summarize_results_template.yaml` in the git repo for an example.

 To summarize results and hyperparameters, please run the following:
 ```shell